5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - If it's working: Congrats.
 - If it's not working: re-check Pin-Config, Platforms.xml, adjust them, re-compile the kext, replace it in the EFI, reboot, test, repeat.

-## X. Adding your Layout-ID to the AppleALC Repo
+## XI.
+Adding your Layout-ID to the AppleALC Repo
 Once your custom Layout-ID is working, you can submit it to the AppleALC GitHub repo via Pull Request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.

 In order to add your Layout-ID to AppleALC's database, you have to do the following: